freeCodeCamp/guide/src/pages/svg/index.md

 <a href='https://caniuse.com/#feat=svg' target='_blank' rel='nofollow'>Browser support for SVG</a> is available in all modern browsers.
 There are some issues with scaling in IE 9 through IE 11 however they can be overcome with the use of the `width`, `height`, `viewbox`, and CSS.

+## Tools to create SVG

+There are few tools available to create SVG in the form of drawing program.

+- <a href='https://www.inkscape.org/' target='_blank' rel='nofollow'>Inkscape</a> - It is an open source tool for state-of-the-art vector drawing with an easy to use graphical interface.
+- <a href='https://www.adobe.com/products/illustrator/' target='_blank' rel='nofollow'>Adobe Illustrator</a> - Adobe Illustrator is a commercial tool for Vector Imagery.

+For more tools, refer to <a href='https://https://www.w3.org/Graphics/SVG/WG/wiki/Implementations' target='_blank' rel='nofollow'>W3C list of tools that supports SVG</a>

 ## Resources

 - <a href='https://www.w3.org/TR/SVG/' target='_blank' rel='nofollow'>W3C, Scalable Vector Graphics (SVG) 1.1 (Second Edition)</a>